kpetersen/kpetersen.github.io/words/_posts/2012-8-7-honeydo-cake.markdown

 ![cake2](http://i1230.photobucket.com/albums/ee481/ptkatz/Blog%20Pictures/IMG_2762.jpg)

-...I stool back and realized I was going to need some kind of base on which I could carry this thing.
+...I stood back and realized I was going to need some kind of base on which I could carry this thing.
 The following day, I returned to Home Depot and purchased a piece of plywood which the employees kindly cut in half for me.
 I bought some drawer pulls, some bolts, some nuts, and a roll of caution tape.
 With help from Scotty, our finished product looked like this:

 ![finished](http://i1230.photobucket.com/albums/ee481/ptkatz/Blog%20Pictures/IMG_1294.jpg)